Stuttering Facts and Information

 Can stuttering be treated?
 Yes, there are a variety of successful approaches for treating both children and adults (click on Why Speech Therapy? for some guidelines).
 In general, the earlier, the better is good advice.

 Are there any famous people who stutter?
-Emily Blunt, James Earl Jones, John Stossel, Bill Walton, Mel Tillis, Winston Churchill, Marilyn Monroe, Carly Simon, Annie Glenn, Nicholas Brendon, Ken Venturi, Bob Love, John Updike, King George VI -- all are famous people who stuttered and went on to have successful lives.
+Emily Blunt, James Earl Jones, John Stossel, Bill Walton, Mel Tillis, Winston Churchill, Marilyn Monroe, Carly Simon, Annie Glenn, Ken Venturi, Bob Love, John Updike, King George VI -- all are famous people who stuttered and went on to have successful lives.

 I read about a new cure for stuttering.
 Is there such a thing?
 There are no instant miracle cures for stuttering.
 Therapy, electronic devices, and even drugs are not an overnight process.
 However, a specialist in stuttering can help not only children but also teenagers, young adults and even older adults make significant progress toward fluency.